Student Services Office Information

 Results from the BOE are made available in Week 16.
-Results from intensive units which are held between trimesters are ratified at the conclusion of the subsequent trimester.
-For example, results from an intensive unit run in August (between Trimester 2 and Trimester 3) will not be available until the conclusion of the Trimester 3 BOE in December.
+Results from intensive units which are held within trimesters are ratified at the conclusion of the subsequent trimester.

 The CGSB conducts an orientation program prior to the commencement of each trimester for newly commencing students.
 The orientation program introduces new students to administrative and academic information essential for successfully navigating the CGSB and Curtin systems at a postgraduate level.
 It is important for all newly commencing Perth-based students to attend to enable a smooth transition to postgraduate study and to become familiar with the Perth City campus and its facilities.
 Attending Orientation will also allow you to meet your fellow classmates and network before classes commence.
 Attendance at orientation will contribute towards the CGSB Professional Portfolio.

 Once you have attended orientation you should have all the information you need to commence your studies at the CGSB.
-You will need to make sure you are ready to commence your studies.
 The CGSB timetables available from the CGSB website will tell you when and where your classes will be held and the date that the trimester commences and finishes.
 You will need to:

-- Confirm your enrolment by checking on eStudent in OASIS and download/print an Enrolment Advice.
+- Confirm your enrolment by checking on eStudent in OASIS and download/save your Enrolment Advice.
 If you notice any discrepancy please contact the SSO immediately

-- Download and read your unit outline/s from the CGSB website before you attend your class
+- Download/save and read your unit outline/s from the CGSB website before you attend your class

 - Ensure you have purchased or have access to the relevant text books as stated on the outline